yanthomasdev/lunaria/packages/core/README.md

 - You need fine-grained control over your dashboard
 - You want to build a package over it
-- There isn"t a framework-specific `@lunariajs` package for your use-case
+- There isn't a framework-specific `@lunariajs` package for your use-case

 ## Installation